 But then, I am continually amazed by what people will accept in the name of Christianity.

 “Information concerning the leaders, which the group defines as negative, is suppressed by demeaning those disciples who speak out.
 This humiliation frequently is done by:

 – imposing a standard by which disciples are often caused to feel guilty or ashamed

 – continual judging of members hearts or motives – threatening to rebuke the “offending” disciple, sometimes even in public

-– arbitrarily dismissing disciples or causing them to want to leave when the disciple merely disagrees with opinions of the leaders.
+– arbitrarily dismissing disciples or causing them to want to leave when the disciple merely disagrees with the opinions of the leaders.